Anomaly Detection in Collider Physics via Factorized Observables

 Taking the expectation value with respect to $p_T$ yields:

-Remarkably, $\mathbb E[p_T|\mathcal O]$ is monotonically related to $ L_{S / B}(\mathcal O)$, so it also defines optimal decision boundaries.
+Remarkably, $\hat{p}_T(\mathcal O)$ is monotonically related to $ L_{S / B}(\mathcal O)$, so it also defines optimal decision boundaries.
 A similar observation underpins anomaly detection methods based on classification without labels~\cite{Metodiev:2017vrx,Collins:2018epr,Collins:2019jip}.
 To our knowledge, the first proof that optimal classifiers can be defined through regression (as opposed to classification) appears in \Reff{Komiske:2022vxg}.
+Note that the factorization assumption is crucial for learning a monotone of $ L_{S / B}(\mathcal O)$ without explicit knowledge of $P_S(\mathcal{O})$ or $P_B(\mathcal{O})$ individually.

 Thus, assuming \textbf{F}actorized \textbf{O}bservables, \textbf{R}egressing the \textbf{C}onditional \textbf{E}xpectation furnishes a powerful probe of new physics, justifying the \CleverName acronym.
 Interestingly, the same logic holds with more than one type of new particle, such as $pp \to XY$, as long as $\langle p_T\rangle_X = \langle p_T \rangle_Y$ as expected from momentum conservation.
 If $\langle p_T \rangle_S > \langle p_T \rangle_B$, then \Eq{eq:cond_exp} defines an optimal tagger; otherwise, it defines an optimal anti-tagger.
 In the absence of new physics ($f_S=0$) or if the signal and background have the same average kinematics ($\langle p_T \rangle_S = \langle p_T \rangle_B$), then \Eq{eq:cond_exp} simply returns the expectation value $\langle p_T \rangle$ with no observable dependence.
 Deviations of the model output from $\langle p_T \rangle$ are therefore a harbinger for a new type of factorized object in the data (or a violation of the factorization assumption).